espelansa/Frontend-03-Template/week05/NOTE.md

 >2. count the number of class selectors, attributes selectors, and pseudo-classes in the selector (= b)
 >3. count the number of type selectors and pseudo-elements in the selector (= c)
 >4. ignore the universal selector
+>5.
+Selectors inside the negation pseudo-class are counted like any other, but the negation itself does not count as a pseudo-class.

 - selector
   - \>